cesbo/help/content/1.astra/4.processing/1.mpegts/remap.md

 ## Remapping for all inputs

-For stream remapping across all inputs, the "Remap" tab in the channel settings can be used.
+For stream remapping across all inputs, the `Remap` tab in the channel settings can be used.

 ![Remap Options](https://cdn.cesbo.com/help/astra/processing/utilities/remap/remap-options.png)